 We’re here to put a stop to the overwhelm.
 Let’s help you pick your way through three of the very best choices when it comes to eCommerce for start-ups and entrepreneurs.
 Those three being: Shopify, Wix and WordPress.

-- WordPress is well-known for playing nice with Google/SEO and there are many plug-ins that can help you improve your ranking month on month
+- WordPress is well-known for Google/SEO friendly to help you improve your ranking month on month.

 THIS is why you should seriously consider a customized theme…

 Like all eCommerce platforms, the most powerful of websites is a custom one, not one that has an off-the-peg theme.
 After all, who knows how many other eCommerce stores might have chosen the same theme as you?
 And why would you want a theme that doesn’t communicate your brand identity, values and USP?